 Annotated Bibliography Example

 Stem Cell Research: An Annotated Bibliography

 Holland, Suzanne.
 The Human Embryonic Stem Cell Debate: Science, Ethics, and Public Policy.
-Boston: MIT Press, 2001.
-Print.
+Boston: MIT P, 2001.

-This is the annotation of the above source, which is formatted according to MLA 2009 (7th ed.) guidelines for the bibliographic information listed above.
-If I were really writing an annotation for this source, I would offer a brief summary of what this book says about stem cell research.
+This is the annotation of the above source, which is formatted according to MLA 2016 (8th ed.) guidelines for the bibliographic information listed above.
+If one were really writing an annotation for this source, one would offer a brief summary of what this book says about stem cell research.

 After a brief summary, it would be appropriate to assess this source and offer some criticisms of it.
 Does it seem like a reliable and current source?
 Why?
 Is the research biased or objective?
 Are the facts well documented?
 Who is the author?
 Is she qualified in this subject?
 Is this source scholarly, popular, some of both?

 The length of your annotation will depend on the assignment or on the purpose of your annotated bibliography.
 After summarizing and assessing, you can now reflect on this source.
 How does it fit into your research?
 Is this a helpful resource?
 Too scholarly?
 Not scholarly enough?
 Too general/specific?
 Since "stem cell research" is a very broad topic, has this source helped you to narrow your topic?

 Senior, K. "Extending the Ethical Boundaries of Stem Cell Research."
 Trends in Molecular Medicine, vol. 7, 2001, pp. 5-6.